Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # EngageUI
 ## Motivation
-EngageUI is a simpler and more efficient replacement for the WIMP UI paradigm.
+EngageUI is a simpler and more efficient way to build PC desktop app GUIs
+than the prevalent WIMP based approach.

 ## History
 After several years of using PCs,